 Will my insurance cover the cost of my travel immunizations?

 Students are encouraged to check with their medical insurance provider to verify payment coverage for the cost of travel immunizations.
-If insurance covers these costs, students are responsible for arranging to receive these required immunizations from their family physician or Dr. O’Neill and Kak (communicable disease specialists in Jackson, phone 517.788.4781).
-If insurance does not cover these costs, students are provided an opportunity to order and receive these from the SAU Holton Health Center (HHC).
-All students are encouraged to read the attached information pertaining to immunizations available at the SAU HHC.
+If insurance covers these costs, students are responsible for arranging to receive these required immunizations from their family physician, a local travel clinic, or from SAU Holton Health and Wellness Services (HHWS).
+Students are provided an opportunity to order and receive immunizations from the SAU HHWS.
+All students are encouraged to read the attached information pertaining to immunizations available at the SAU HHWS.

 Should I purchase travel (trip cancellation or interruption) insurance?